burlinson/AI/_posts/2025-02-15-Small-Language-Models.md

 author: Tony Burlinson
 ---

-Almost anyone paying attention to AI has heard about Large Language Models: AI models boasting billions of parameters, giving us snappy answers to almost any question we care to think of, usually within a few seconds.
+Almost anyone paying attention to AI has heard about **Large Language Models**: AI models boasting billions of parameters, giving us snappy answers to almost any question we care to think of, usually within a few seconds.

-Small language models (SLMs) are quietly becoming one of the most important innovations in the AI ecosystem.
+**Small Language Models** (SLMs) are quietly becoming one of the most important innovations in the AI ecosystem.
 While LLMs grab the headlines, SLMs are quietly solving a set of different and more practical problems.

 SLMs are AI models designed to run on limited compute power.
 Sometimes that‘s on a laptop, or perhaps a lightweight cloud environment.
 Their size isn’t a limitation, it can be a positive advantage.
 They deliver fast, cost effective AI intelligence without the heavy backend infrastructure or latency of LLMs.